Ali Dia

 Aly Dia (born 20 August 1965), commonly known as Ali Dia, is a Senegalese former professional footballer who played as a striker.
-In November 1996, Dia convinced Graeme Souness, then Southampton manager, that he was the cousin of FIFA World Player of the Year and Ballon d'Or winner George Weah, which led to him signing a one-month contract with Southampton days later.
+In November 1996, Dia convinced Graeme Souness, the Southampton manager, that he was the cousin of FIFA World Player of the Year and Ballon d'Or winner George Weah, which led to him signing a one-month contract with Southampton days later.
 Dia played only one match in his short spell at the club.
 He came on as a substitute in a league game, but was then himself substituted.
 He was subsequently released, 14 days into his contract.

 Career

-After a playing career at the lower levels in France and Germany, and having already failed trials at Gillingham, AFC Bournemouth, and Rotherham United playing once in a reserve game for the latter, Dia joined non-league club Blyth Spartans, where he made only one substitute appearance – on 9 November 1996 in a Northern Premier League game against Boston United.
+After a playing career at the lower levels in France and Germany, and having already failed trials at Gillingham, Bournemouth and Rotherham United, playing once in a reserve game for the last, Dia joined non-league club Blyth Spartans, where he made only one substitute appearance – on 9 November 1996 in a Northern Premier League game against Boston United.

-Days later, Dia was signed by Southampton manager Graeme Souness, after Souness received a phone call purporting to be from Liberian international and then-FIFA World Player of the Year, George Weah.
+Days later, Dia was signed by Southampton manager Graeme Souness, after Souness received a phone call purporting to be from Liberian international and then-FIFA World Player of the Year George Weah.
 "Weah" told Souness that Dia was his cousin and had played for Paris Saint-Germain as well as 13 times for his country and should give him a chance at Southampton.
 None of this was true and the phone call to Souness was a hoax.
-Souness was convinced and Dia was signed on a one-month contract.
+Souness was convinced and, without any due diligence, Dia was signed on a one-month contract.
 However, it is disputed who made the initial call to Souness.
-Some sources state it was Dia's friend from university, while some say it was Dia's agent and it has also been suggested that it was Dia himself who made the call.
+Some sources state it was Dia's friend from university, while some say it was Dia's agent, and it has also been suggested that it was Dia himself who made the call.
 It was later reported that the same stunt had been pulled on Gillingham, who offered Dia a trial, but was let go by manager Tony Pulis who said that Dia was "rubbish".
 Harry Redknapp, then manager of West Ham United, also received the same call but dismissed it as "a wind-up".

 Dia played just one game for Southampton, wearing the number 33 shirt, against Leeds United on 23 November 1996; he had originally been scheduled to play in a reserve team friendly against Arsenal, but the match was cancelled due to a waterlogged pitch.
 In the match against Leeds, he came on as a substitute for the injured Matt Le Tissier after 32 minutes, but was later substituted himself (for Ken Monkou) in the 85th minute; Leeds won the match 2–0.
 Le Tissier said: "He ran around the pitch like Bambi on ice; it was very embarrassing to watch."